-(PBRA and public housing units can be used to claim points in this category).
+PBRA and public housing units can be used to claim points in this category.

-B. Deeper Targeting Through New PBRA Contracts
+B. Deeper Targeting Through PBRA Contracts - 3 Points

-Three (3) points to Applications with an award of new government- funded project based rental assistance (PBRA).
+Three (3) points to Applications with an award of government-funded project based rental assistance (PBRA).
 Applicants shall be eligible for points in this category provided all of the following requirements are met:

-- PBRA is for at least 30% of total residential units (common spaces and employee units will not be included); and - PBRA contract has a minimum term of ten (10) years.
+- PBRA is for at least 30% of total residential units (common spaces and employee units will not be included); and - PBRA contract has a minimum term of ten (10) years remaining at the time of Application submission.